babel-utils/babel-plugin-tester/README.md

   tests: [
     {
       code: '"hello";'
-      // Snapshot should show that code has not changed },
+      // Snapshot should show that code has not changed.
+    },
     {
       snapshot: false,